-The MicroSD card slot is located on the left-hand side of the module (Figure 35), behind the protective door.
-It supports ServReq 56/57 data retention/restore functionality discussed in GFK-2950J.
+The MicroSD card slot is located on the left-hand side of the module (Figure 32), behind the protective door.
+It supports ServReq 56/57 data retention/restore functionality

-The interface supports SD, SDHC and SDXC μSD-Cards up to Version 3.0.
-The card formatting is required to be either FAT or FAT32 with MBR partitioning.
+The interface supports SD, SDHC and SDXC μ SD-Cards up to Version 3.0.